-Seek to facilitate the continued improvement and expansion of health and medical care facilities within Headford in a planned and co-ordinated way by seeking to accommodate projects that assist in providing health and medical care facilities, together with their necessary support services and developments, as well as their infrastructural requirements.
+Seek to facilitate the continued improvement and expansion of health and medical care facilities within Tuam in a planned and co-ordinated way by seeking to accommodate projects that assist in providing health and medical care facilities, together with their necessary support services and developments, as well as their infrastructural requirements.

-Objective CF 5 - Recreation and Amenity Open Spaces
+Objective CF 5 - Recreation, Amenity and GreenSpaces

-Protect existing recreation and amenity open spaces from inappropriate development, so as to maintain their attractiveness and role in enhancing the residential amenity and overall character of Headford and facilitate the development of open spaces and civic spaces at suitable locations within the plan area.
+Protect existing recreation and amenity green spaces from inappropriate development, so as to maintain their attractiveness and role in enhancing the residential amenity and overall character of Tuam and facilitate the provision of open spaces and civic spaces at suitable locations within the plan area.